-There’s a few useful resources mentioned throughout this post, I’d advise bookmarking them for future reference as you go.
+There are a few useful resources mentioned throughout this post, I’d advise bookmarking them for future reference as you go.
 As with all trading, the more information you have available, the easier the decision-making process becomes.
-It’s a science.
+It’s science.

-Before you even consider making a back to lay selection, it’s important to understand the race make-up.
-A six furlong novice on the all-weather is going to present a wildly different opportunity to a three-mile jumps race.
-For a start the six furlong race will be over in a fraction of the time.
+Before you even consider making a back to lay a selection, it’s important to understand the race make-up.
+A six-furlong novice on the all-weather is going to present a wildly different opportunity to a three-mile jumps race.
+For a start, the six-furlong race will be over in a fraction of the time.
 Also, lightly raced horses are often less predictable.
 Where-as the old sweats tend to do the same thing every time, its logical right?

 Choosing Your Back to Lay Selection